How Much Does It Cost To File For Divorce In San Diego County?

 This is a difficult question to answer, as the division of costs can vary greatly from couple to couple.
 In general, however, spouses typically share in the costs associated with divorce, such as attorney fees and court costs.
 Additionally, one spouse may have to pay for damages that were caused by the other during the course of their marriage.

 When couples divorce, it often feels like one person is always footing the bill.
-But who actually pays for aspects of a divorce, including legal costs, court hearings, and travel?
+But who actually pays for divorce-related costs, including legal costs, court hearings, and travel?

 If you’re contemplating a divorce and want to know who’ll be paying for what, it’s a good idea to speak with an experienced family law attorney.
 They can help you figure out your financial obligations and determine who should pay them.